 27. What rules and criteria govern the award and calculation of damages for trade-secret misappropriation?

 Under German law, the damages are assessed according to the general principles established in the German Civil Code.
 Simply, only actual damages may be obtained, which may include consequential damages.
 Punitive damages are not provided.
 If sufficient factual elements are established but the precise amount of damages remains unclear, the court has the power of appraisal.
 Typical damage categories that are mutually exclusive and eligible by the claimant are loss of profits, a hypothetical licence, or the profits of the infringer.

 28. Are any other civil remedies available for wilful trade-secret misappropriation?

-Civil remedies are cease-and-desist claims, claims for damages, and claims for rendering of account or information with regard to the activities that were enabled by the misappropriation.
-In certain cases, these claims may not only result from the GeschGhG but also from other heads of claim such as wilful contra bonos mores acts.
+Civil remedies are cease-and-desist claims, claims for damages, and claims for the rendering of account or information regarding the activities that were enabled by the misappropriation.
+In certain cases, these claims may not only result from the GeschGhG but also other heads of the claim such as wilful contra bonos mores acts.